 No, because one can get testimony from multiple witnesses.
-Suppose that we have three witnesses, each of whom are 90% reliable, and each independently reports that M has occurred.
+Suppose that we have three independent witnesses, each of whom are 90% reliable, and each independently reports that M has occurred.
 Then the probability of each witness being wrong is 10%, but the probability of all three being wrong is only 0.1%.
-This, by the above measure, would be enough to make it rational to believe that M happened on the basis of testimony.
+This, by the above measure, would be enough to make it rational to believe that M happened on the basis of testimony, even though (a)-(c) are all true.
+So assumptions (a)-(c) are not enough to get us to Hume's conclusion.